Stefanovikeio: Location

-Stefanovikio is located in the prefecture of Magnesia, in the Rigas Feraios municipality (before the Kallikratis plan merged, in 2011, three former municipalities which became municipal units, Feres, Karla and Keramidi, it was one of four communities making up Karla municipality).
-The extent of the new municipality is 549.77 square kilometers with a population of 12.096 according to the 2001 census.
+Stefanovikeio is located in the regional unit of Magnesia, in the Rigas Feraios municipality.
+Before the implementation of the Kallikratis plan, it was part of the municipality of Karla, which became a municipal unit.
+The town is served by a railway station on the Larissa-Volos branch line.

 The name

-In 1809, William Martin Leake visited Stefanovikio and wrote that the "Chatzimes is a chiflik with 50 Greek houses."
+In 1809, William Martin Leake visited Stefanovikeio and wrote that the "Chatzimes is a chiflik with 50 Greek houses."
 In all likelihood, "Chatzimes" was the name of the village's Ottoman owner.
 The headquarters of the Turkish lord of Stefanovikeio, the 'Konaki' (Κονάκι), is the only building that survived the earthquake of 1957.

 A few years later, in 1815, the name had been changed to Chatzimissi ("Half-a-Hadji")," as Arg.
 Filippides writes in his book "Geographia Meriki".
 This name, (Χατζήμισι), could possibly originate in the fact that the Turkish owner of the area did not manage to complete the Hajj to Mecca and assume the title of Hajji.

 Shortly before the area was taken from the Ottomans and returned to Greece in 1881, the village and the surrounding area were purchases by the Paul Stefanovic Skylitsis.
 His mother, Eleni Machaira, is said to have encouraged him to give the land away to benefit Greece, and, as reported by the residents, he did donate the land to the Greek state, prompting the people to name the village after him.